wkumari/draft-wkumari-dnsop-alt-tld/README.md

    name servers at a minimum as well as to any entity viewing the DNS lookups going to the root nameservers.

+   The techniques in this document are primarily intended to address the "Experimental Squatting Problem", the "Land Rush Problem" and "Name Collisions" issues discussed in [I-D.ietf-dnsop-sutld-ps] (whiich contains much additional background, etc).

 3. The ALT namespace

-   This document reserves the ALT label, using the [RFC6761] process, for use as a pseudo-TLD.
-This creates an unmanaged sandbox namespace.
-The ALT label MAY be used in any domain name as a pseudo- TLD to signify that this is an alternate (non-DNS) namespace, and should not be looked up in a DNS context.
+   This document reserves the ALT label, using the [RFC6761] process, for use as an unmanaged pseudo-TLD namespace.
+The ALT label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternate (non-DNS) namespace, and should not be looked up in a DNS context.

-   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
+   Alternative namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
 For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.alt.

-   As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.
+   As they are in an alternative namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
+Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the

+Kumari & Sullivan         Expires July 30, 2017                 [Page 4]

+Internet-Draft               Reserve ALT TLD                January 2017

+   "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.

    Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the ALT label.
-They SHOULD choose a label that they expect to be
+They SHOULD choose a label that they expect to be unique and, ideally, descriptive.

-Kumari & Sullivan         Expires July 20, 2017                 [Page 4]

-Internet-Draft               Reserve ALT TLD                January 2017

-   unique and, ideally, descriptive.
 There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that